awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 1. By default, OpenSearch Dashboards logs users out after 60 minutes\.
 You can increase this value up to 1,440 \(24 hours\) by specifying the **Session time to live**\.

-1. Choose **Submit**\.
+1. Choose **Save changes**\.
 The domain enters a processing state for approximately one minute, during which time Dashboards is unavailable\.

 1. After the domain finishes processing, open Dashboards\.
    + If you chose the SP\-initiated URL, navigate to `domain-endpoint/_dashboards/`\.